Stochastic Gradient Descent-Ascent: Unified Theory and New Efficient Methods: UNIFIED ANALYSIS OF SGDA

-\paragraph{Monotone case.} When $\mu = 0$, we additionally assume that $F$ is monotone.
 Similar to minimization, in the case of $\mu = 0$, the squared distance to the solution is not a valid measure of convergence.
 To introduce an appropriate convergence measure, we make the following assumption.

 \begin{assumption} There exists a compact convex set $\cC$ (with the diameter $\Omega_{\cC} \eqdef \max_{x,y \in \cC}\|x - y\|$) such that $X^* \subset \cC$. \end{assumption}